• Skip to primary navigation

 Things will go wrong.

-My landlord used the fact that my husband was away to try and extort an additional six months rent from me and called the cops on me when I didn’t oblige.
-The bank messed up the sale of my car so money didn’t arrive at the point I needed it.
-The child, usually upbeat and independent, didn’t like that his father wasn’t around and decided he was having none of this “good behavior” thingamajig for a while.
+My landlord used the fact that my husband was away to extort an additional six months’ rent, and called the cops on me when I didn’t oblige.
+The bank messed up the sale of my car, so money didn’t arrive at the point I needed it.
+My son, usually upbeat and independent, didn’t like that his father wasn’t around and decided he was having none of this “good behavior” thingamajig for a while.

-You’re going to have to take more days off than you anticipated, I think you should just accept that.
-My rule of thumb now is to take the number of days that I think I’ll need to take off and then multiply that number by 0.5.
-That’s the real number and trust me, I have done this far too many times now and this formula always works.
+Accept that you may have to take more days off than you anticipated.
+My rule of thumb now is to take the number of days that I think I’ll need to take off and then multiply that number by 2.
+That’s the real number and, trust me, I have done this far too many times.
+This formula always works.

 Another rule of thumb?
 You have more books than you think you do.
 Seriously, you do.
 Buy more boxes if you’re taking them.
 Or be generous and happily give them to a book-loving friend if you can’t.
 (Which is what I ended up doing.)